peptide garden

 The compounding quality problem

-FDA Class I Recall (October 2025): A compounded NAD+ injection product manufactured by GenoGenix LLC (Boca Raton, FL) was recalled due to elevated endotoxin levels.
-The FDA classified this as a Class I recall — the most serious level, reserved for situations where use may cause serious adverse health consequences or death.
-This was a compounding quality issue, not an inherent NAD+ safety issue, but it underscores the risks of injectable preparations from compounding pharmacies.[13]
+FDA Class I Recall: A compounded NAD+ injection product manufactured by GenoGenix LLC (Boca Raton, FL), lot GG121624-023, was voluntarily recalled on July 30, 2025 for elevated endotoxin levels, and FDA classified the recall as Class I on October 21, 2025 — the most serious level, reserved for situations where use may cause serious adverse health consequences or death.
+An unopened vial tested at 3,360 EU/mL of bacterial endotoxin.
+Three patients reported hypotension, uncontrollable shaking, shivers and body aches.
+This was a compounding quality failure rather than an inherent NAD+ safety issue, but that distinction offers limited comfort: when you buy an injectable from a compounding pharmacy, sterility assurance is part of what you are buying.[13]

 Theoretical risks